awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 ### Q6\.
 What if I can't find the source of the problem?<a name="mi-q6"></a>

-You can send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account and request a sample of the mail that caused the issue\.
+You can sign into the AWS Console and go to Support Center\.
+Reply to the case we opened on your behalf and request a sample of the mail that caused the issue\.

-**Important**
-To protect the security of your account, we can only respond to requests that are sent from the email address associated with your AWS account\.